beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 #### One Shot Learning

-One Shot Learning problem: for most face recognition applications, you need to be able to recognize a person given just one single image.
-Historically, deep learning don't work well if have only one training example.
+<span style="background-color:#FFFF00">**One Shot Learning problem**: for most face recognition applications, you need to be able to recognize a person given just one single image. </span>Historically, deep learning don't work well if have only one training example.

 Instead to train softmax to learn 100 people in database, use **similarity function**